-The process of analysis and assessment is rather unique as it needs the pentester to analyse the application before and after installation.
+The process of analysis and assessment is rather unique as it needs the pentester to analyze the application before and after installation.
 Some assessment techniques included are as below:

 Static Analysis: Static analysis is executed with the source code of the application only.
 Other times, it might use the decompiled source code and accompanying files, depending upon the availability.

-Archive Analysis: Android and iOS app installation packages are extracted and thoroughly examined, with an aim to review configuration files.
+Archive Analysis: Android and iOS app installation packages are extracted and thoroughly examined, with the aim to review configuration files.

 Reverse Engineering: The compiled applications are all converted into readable code.
-The pentester further analyses the decompiled code with an aim to understand and decipher the application functionalities and hunt for vulnerabilities.
+The pentester further analyses the decompiled code with the aim to understand and decipher the application functionalities and hunt for vulnerabilities.

 Dynamic Analysis: This form of analysis is performed while the application is still running.
 It includes forensic analysis of the file systems while monitoring the traffic between the application and server.